TheGazette/DevDocs/authentication/sign-in.md

 ## Prerequisites

 To access the Gazette OAuth token endpoint, your API client must use an appropriate Basic authentication token.
 Please contact TSO customer service to get the Basic authentication token for accessing the token endpoint.
+This is only required to access secured resources and to place notices using The Gazette RESTful API.

 ## Resource URL ##